valleyquail/DeltaSwarm/ESP_Main/lib/Communication_Protocols/README.md

 for "Stop Motors"

-Note: The protocol for controlling motors 4-6 has not been implemented yet since their functionality is yet to be determined

 Where `T` is a flag indicating the theta component, `F` is a flag indicating the speed component, and `W` is a flag indicating the omega component